2025 NCAA Division I men's basketball tournament

-With 10-seed Arkansas advancing to the Sweet 16, it marked the 17th consecutive time at least one double-digit seed advanced to the regional semifinals.
-UConn was attempting to be the first team to win three consecutive titles since UCLA won seven consecutive from 1967 to 1973, but its elimination by eventual champions Florida in the second round marked the seventh time in the last eight tournaments that the defending champion failed to make the Sweet 16.
+With 10-seed Arkansas advancing to the Sweet 16, it marked the 17th consecutive occurrence in which at least one double-digit seed advanced to the regional semifinals.
+UConn was attempting to be the first team to win three consecutive titles since UCLA won seven consecutive from 1967 to 1973, but its elimination by the eventual champion Florida in the second round marked the seventh time in the last eight tournaments that the defending champion failed to make the Sweet 16.
 For the first time since the tournament's 1985 expansion to 64 teams, the Sweet 16 was composed entirely of teams from the Power Four conferences (SEC, Big Ten, Big 12, and ACC).

 Though recent tournaments were some of the most upset-prone, 2025 had some of the fewest upsets in NCAA tournament history.
-No top-four seed lost in the first round, and 10th seeded Arkansas was the only Sweet 16 team with higher than a #6 seed.
+No top-four seed lost in the first round, and 10th-seeded Arkansas was the only Sweet 16 team with a higher seed than a #6 seed.
 All 12 games of the Sweet 16 and Elite Eight were won by the higher-seeded team.
 As a result, the Elite Eight had four #1 seeds, three #2 seeds, and one #3 seed, tying it with 2007 as the lowest seed total for an Elite Eight in tournament history, and all four #1 seeds made the Final Four, an occurrence only matched by the 2008 tournament (which was also played in San Antonio).
 The Final Four were the four #1 seeds: Florida, Duke, Houston, and Auburn.
 The championship matchup was between Florida and Houston.
 Florida defeated Houston, 65–63, to claim its third title, and its first since 2007.

 Tournament procedure

 Out of 355 eligible Division I teams, 68 participated in the tournament.
 (Note: Nine teams are ineligible, all due to being in the process of reclassifying to Division I from a lower division: East Texas A&M, Le Moyne, Lindenwood, Mercyhurst, Queens, St. Thomas, Southern Indiana, Stonehill, and West Georgia.)
-A total of 31 automatic bids are awarded to each program that win a conference tournament.
-The remaining 37 bids are issued "at-large", with selections extended by the NCAA Selection Committee on Selection Sunday, March 16.
-The Selection Committee will also seed the entire field from 1 to 68.
+A total of 31 automatic bids are awarded to each program that wins a conference tournament.
+The remaining 37 bids are issued "at-large", with selections extended by the NCAA selection committee on Selection Sunday (March 16).
+The selection committee also created seeds for the entire field from 1 to 68.

-Eight teams (the four-lowest seeded automatic qualifiers and the four lowest-seeded at large-teams) play in the First Four.
+Eight teams (the four-lowest seeded automatic qualifiers and the four lowest-seeded at-large teams) play in the First Four.
 The winners of these games will advance to the main tournament bracket.